-- There's another proverb I think which confirm that... or - It's wrong when somebody compare us to somebody else.
+- -There's another proverb I think which confirm that..., or - -It's wrong when somebody compare us to somebody else.

 Here, the source of inaccuracies is attributed to the omission of 3rd person singular inflection crucial to the proper structuring of the sentences listed above.
+What followed were 9 occurrences of the wrong word order.
+These, as the

-What followed were 9 occurrences of the wrong word order (see Appendix 5).
+What followed were 9 occurrences of the wrong word order.
 These, as the name indicates, covered the situations in which the sentence constituents were wrongly ordered and/or misplaced.
-Especially difficult seemed proverbs and adjectives, due to their fixed word order and positions they are put in in a sentence.
-To quote the evidence from the study, the subjects mispositioned adverbs and adjectives, mistakenly placing them at the end of a sentence, as well as misplaced the sentence subjects and/or objects, wrongly moving them to the final position.
+Especially difficult seemed adverbs and adjectives, due to their fixed word order and positions they are put in in a sentence.
+To quote the evidence from the study, the subjects mispositioned adverbs and adjectives, mistakenly placing them at the end of a sentence, as well as misplaced the sentence subjects and/or objects. wrongly moving them to the final position.
 The "adverbial" problems the sample faced were, for example, evident in the following utterances:

-- We should make hay when the sun shines always or - One must be really brave to tell the truth always.
+- We should make hay when the sun shines always, or - One must be really brave to tell the truth always.